-5. PRIZE CONDITIONS/RESTRICTIONS: Winners will be contacted by phone or e-mail by May 8, 2019.
-Grand Prize-winning team must complete, sign, and return an Affidavit of Eligibility/Liability Release and Publicity Release within one day of date of prize notification or prize may be forfeited and The Communication Project reserves the right to select another winner.
-Runners-up will be required to confirm that they have followed, fulfill, and accept all of the Official Contest Rules within one day of date of prize notification or prize may be forfeited and The Communication Project reserves the right to select another winner.
+Winners will be contacted by phone or e-mail by May 19, 2021.
+Grand Prize-winning team must complete, sign, and return an Affidavit of Eligibility/Liability Release and Publicity Release within one day of date of prize notification or prize may be forfeited and the Legacy Project reserves the right to select another winner.
+Runners-up will be required to confirm that they have followed, fulfill, and accept all of the Official Contest Rules within one day of date of prize notification or prize may be forfeited and The Legacy Project reserves the right to select another winner.
 Winners are solely responsible for all applicable federal, state/provincial, and local taxes as relates to winning contest prizes.

 CAUTION: Any attempt by an entrant to deliberately damage the website or undermine the legitimate operation of the Contest may be in violation of criminal and civil laws and should such an attempt be made, Sponsor reserves the right to seek remedies and damages (including attorney's fees) from any such entrant to the fullest extent of the law, including criminal prosecution.

-All entries become the property of The Communication Project and will not be returned.
-By submitting an entry, entrant agrees to permit The Communication Project to, without compensation, use, edit, publish and republish his/her complete entry, in whole or in part, in any medium, including (but not limited to) The Communication Project's website and printed publications, and to copyright the work in which such items appear; and entrant further agrees to execute all documents necessary to confirm such permission.
+All entries become the property of the Legacy Project and will not be returned.
+By submitting an entry, entrant agrees to permit the Legacy Project to, without compensation, use, edit, publish and republish his/her complete entry, in whole or in part, in any medium, including (but not limited to) the Legacy Project's website and printed publications, and to copyright the work in which such items appear; and entrant further agrees to execute all documents necessary to confirm such permission.
 The Communication Project may also transfer these rights in whole or in part to a third party.

 By submitting an entry, an entrant agrees that he/she has read, understands, and will comply with these Official Contest Rules and agrees to abide by the decisions of the judges and Sponsor; and, to the extent permitted by law, consents to the use of his/her name, likeness, and/or biographical data for purposes of advertising, promotion, and any publication of the entry without further consent, compensation, or approval.

-8. WINNERS LIST: Prize Winners will be highlighted on the Legacy Project website at www.legacyproject.org by May 8, 2019.
-A complete list of winners may also be obtained by sending a self-addressed, stamped envelope to The Communication Project by June 30, 2019.
+Prize Winners will be highlighted on the Legacy Project website at www.legacyproject.org by May 19, 2021.
+A complete list of winners may also be obtained by sending a self-addressed, stamped envelope to the Legacy Project by June 30, 2021.